 What is an Emergency Animal Disease?

 Emergency animal diseases (EADs) have the potential to cause significant impacts to the Victorian livestock industries.
+It could result in animal deaths, production losses and trade restrictions.
 Serious economic and social implications, along with negatively impacted animal, human and environmental health, are all possible.

 Under the Australian Emergency Animal Disease Response Agreement (EADRA), the national definition of an EAD is a disease that meets one or more of the following criteria: